oleespe/Master-Thesis/README.md

 # Norwegian Language Geoparsing

-This project implements a geoparser designed specifically for the Norwegian language.
+This project implements a geoparser designed to be used on Norwegian language text.
+The geoparser is designed to process entire PDF files, but should also work on smaller texts.

 ## Installation

-It is recommended that any installation is in a virtual environment.
+It is recommended that any installation is done in a virtual environment.

 ### Geoparser